-National Assembly votes in favour of Advocate Pansy Tlakula being appointed as National Information Regulator Bookmark has been added
+National Assembly votes in favour of Advocate Pansy Tlakula being appointed as National Information Regulator has been saved

 National Assembly votes in favour of Advocate Pansy Tlakula being appointed as National Information Regulator